Jeewes/nerc/README.md

 ## Command line flags

-`-r`: Use `nerc -r` to execute command using each generated config file as an input for the command.
+`-run`: Use `nerc -run` to execute command using each generated config file as an input for the command.
 Define the executed command in `nerc.yaml` with `runCommand` key e.g. `runCommand: head -1 %s` would call `head -1` command for each generated config file and hence output the first line of each file.
 Note that the `%s` is substituted with the template filename.